 Some restaurants strictly believe that no one likes to see your feet, so better wear something that covers, protects and looks good on your feet.
 You simply cannot bend the rules if the manager says that you are not allowed to wear open-toe shoes.
 If the store is lenient and permits your flexibility, we suggest you not wear open-toe shoes for your safety.

-Just like some Asians prefer to take their shoes off inside the house because they believe it’s a tradition and shows respect of some sorts.
+Just like some Asians prefer to take their shoes off inside the house because they believe it’s a tradition and shows respect of some sort.
 Similarly, wearing a quality shoe that looks pleasing with the uniform and prevents damage to your feet is a form of courtesy towards the customers.

 A waitress’s task is never easy.
 They go through a lot to serve people.
 They have to deal with a lot of things in a restaurant and always be on their toes.
 A waitress needs to deal with all the tasks gracefully and safely.
 Not just for them but for the ones dining in that particular place.

 In a restaurant, bar or any food court, there will inevitably be liquid spills and glass shatters sooner or later, no matter how carefully you deal with things.
-This is where an open toe shoe will not aid you with protection.
+This is where an open-toe shoe will not aid you with protection.
 You need a shoe that protects all parts of your feet, leaving no open part

 Protection from falling objects

 Glass plates, glasses, and dishes keep on slipping and dropping to the ground.
-Imagine being hit by a falling glass object right on the toes.
+Imagine being hit by a falling glass object right on your toes.
 It is going to be an anguishing experience, isn’t it?
-With an open toe shoe, you are exposed to the feet area and likely to get hurt when someone drops a piece of glass or plates.
+With an open-toe shoe, you are exposed to the feet area and likely to get hurt when someone drops a piece of glass or plates.
 You might stumble in a hurry and objects might slip out of your hand and cause a serious impact on your feet.
 So be on the safe side, get a good pair of shoes that protects your toes as well.
 Should you still ask, can waitresses wear open-toe shoes?
 You need to rethink and adapt to a viable alternative.
 Read through this article to know better.

 Chances of getting hit

 A client might just suddenly stretch their legs as you are serving in a hurry, resulting in you tumbling and falling.
-If you wear an open toe shoe at that time you are likely to damage your nails causing serious pain.
+If you wear an open-toe shoe at that time you are likely to damage your nails causing serious pain.
 As waitresses you will always be on your toes, running from the kitchen to the tables and vice versa.
 Chances of getting hit by swinging doors and corners around the restaurants while working in a hurry are inescapable.
 A pair of open-toe shoes will certainly protect you from bumping into a wall or getting hit by moving customers and restaurant doors.

 What is suitable to wear?